Label305/Auja/documentation/json_representation.md

     }
 }
 ```
-With the addition of a format value.
+With the addition of a format value, which controls how a time is displayed.
+This is optional.
+If no format is set it will fall back to showing the time in `HH:mm:ss` format.

 format | `string` | Display format